donnytian/Npoi.Mapper/README.md

                     if (!(column.HeaderValue is DateTime)) return false;

                     ((SampleClass)target).CollectionGenericProperty.Add(((DateTime)column.HeaderValue).ToLongDateString() + column.CurrentValue);

-                    return true;
+                    column.RowTag = "MyCustomObject"; // this can be retrieved in the result items. return true;
                 },
                 (column, source) => // tryPut resolver : Custom logic to put property value into cell.